jmeyer90/Perfect-Fit/readme.md

 index.html
 .gitignore

-The method for creating tessellations was inspired by the following article at HTML5CanvasTutorials.com https://www.html5canvastutorials.com/advanced/html5-canvas-triangle-pattern/
+The method for creating tessellations was inspired by the following code from [Cthulahoop at Codepen.com](https://codepen.io/Cthulahoop/pen/umcvo)